googoo-gaagaa/CSoT-CS_Research/Week_4_Project/Readme.md

-## Report
+## Report (Updating still)

-- Still figuring out loading and understanding the dataset.
-Will update complete project soon
+_Problems Faced_
+- It took me a lot of time to load the dataset as the format was too new to me.
+Post some GPTing and googling I got to know how to load the dataset.
+-